Mystery deepens over woman who disappeared on trip through Utah

 A spokesperson for the Jackson Police Department said that an "attempt to locate" call was recently filed for Petito.

-The couple started a YouTube channel to showcase their road trip called "Nomadic Statik."
+The couple had started a YouTube channel to showcase their road trip called "Nomadic Statik."

-On Facebook, Gabby's father Joseph Petito said her fiancé returned home to Florida alone, obtained a lawyer and was not cooperating with police.
+On Facebook, Gabby's father, Joseph Petito said her boyfriend returned home to Florida alone, obtained a lawyer and was not cooperating with police.

-Petito is 5 feet, 5 inches tall and has blond hair and blue eyes.
+Petito is 5 foot 5 inches and has blond hair and blue eyes.
 She has a triangle tattoo with flowers on her left arm and a "Let it be" tattoo on her right arm.

 Anyone who has seen Gabby or has any information on the case should contact the Suffolk County Police Department at 1-800-220-8477.